 After joining the M4 – whether that be at junction 1 near Brentford or further along the journey east – supporters are required to follow the motorway all the way to junction 45.
 From there, take the A4067 South towards the City Centre for approximately 3 miles, where you will see the stadium situated next to the Morfa Retail Park.

 The two primary parking locations, recommended by the club, are Landore Park and Walk (SA1 2JT) and Felindre Park and Ride, the latter of which is located just off junction 46 of the M4.
 The park-and-walk car park is just a three-minute walk to the stadium and costs £6 per car, while the park-and-ride costs £10 per car and operates buses for both home and away supporters.

-Train travel from London not only costs almost £90 return, but also takes a considerable amount of time as the game is being played on a Sunday.
-The route takes four hours 20 minutes and requires a rail replacement bus to be taken from Bristol Parkway to Cardiff Central.
+Train travel from London not only costs almost £90 return, but there is no route back for supporters on the night from South Wales.
 If supporters are travelling from alternative locations along the route, Swansea Train Station is around a 20-minute walk to the stadium, though there is a bus service that runs straight to the stadium, costing around £5 return.